Purpose

 --data-binary '@target/wasm32-wasip2/release/hello_world.wasm' \

-To obtain the ZELA_JWT use one of your project keys as described in the Execution section.
+To obtain the ZELA_JWT, use one of your project API keys as described in the API Key Access section.

 After a Successful Build